-Students will integrate their learning across a wide variety of integrative health disciplines through these concepts, which emerge in each subject area.
-The use of these concepts also provides faculty and students with a vehicle to pursue intellectual integration, similarities and differences, and engage in dialogue and debate across the modalities studied.
+Students will be able to integrate their learning from this online degree in integrative health across various sectors of the healthcare industry or in private practice.
+Throughout this online degree in integrative health, students will learn alongside classmates with diverse experiences and interests, consider their similarities and differences, and engage in dialogue and debate across the modalities studied.
 This online integrative health degree provides a foundation for personal wellness, tools and strategies to support community health, and professional pathways based on students’ goals and interests.

 Note: This program was formerly called the Associate of Applied Science in Complementary Alternative Medicine.